futurecolors/django-geoip/docs/installation.rst

 Advanced
 --------

-In order to make user's location detection automatic several other steps are required:
+In order to make :ref:`user's location detection automatic <highlevel>` several other steps are required:

 * Add ``LocationMiddleware`` to ``MIDDLEWARE_CLASSES``::